hmrguez/Hermes/docs/literature_review.typ

 - *JobManager*: Responsible for scheduling and managing the jobs submitted to Flink, orchestrating the execution plan by allocating resources for tasks.
 - *TaskManagers*: Execute user-defined functions on allocated resources across multiple nodes in a cluster, handling the actual computation tasks.

-_Addemdum_: Flink also supports CEP technology through its CEP module but we will not discuss it here

 === Apache Cassandra